Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: Calculating the on-shell action

 \section{Calculating the on-shell action}

 In this appendix we discuss how the on-shell action may be computed.

 We first discuss how the bulk on-shell Lagrangian can be written as a total derivative in two different ways.
 Writing the $AdS_3$ metric in Poincar\'e coordinates, as in \eqref{ads3poinc}, we see that $\partial_t$ is a Killing vector that preserves the whole $AdS_3$ ansatz.
-As a consequence\footnote{Consider the theory
+As a consequence\footnote{Consider the theory in arbitrary dimensions with \emph{mostly minus} signature,

 with $D\theta=d\theta+A$ and $\gamma$ a constant.
-Define the two form $q_{\mu\nu}=-2\nabla_{\mu}k_{\nu}-\frac{1}{\gamma}Z(\phi)(A_\rho k^\rho)F_{\mu\nu}$ where $k^\mu$ is a Killing vector.
-Then, assuming $\mathcal{L}_kA_\mu=\mathcal{L}_k\phi=0$, on-shell $\gamma \nabla_\nu q^{\mu\nu}=-k^\mu \mathcal{L}-2\beta\nabla^\mu\theta (k^\rho D_\rho\theta)$. } we can rewrite the on-shell bulk Lagrangian in the form:
+Define the two form $q_{\mu\nu}=-2\gamma\nabla_{\mu}k_{\nu}+Z(\phi)(A_\rho k^\rho)F_{\mu\nu}$ where $k^\mu$ is a Killing vector.
+Then, assuming $\mathcal{L}_kA_\mu=\mathcal{L}_k\phi=0$, on-shell $\nabla_\nu q^{\mu\nu}=k^\mu \mathcal{L}-2XD^\mu\theta (k^\rho \partial_\rho\theta)$. } we can rewrite the on-shell bulk Lagrangian in the form:

 When $\varphi=0$ we also have another Killing vector $\partial_z$ that leaves the solution invariant and in this case we know that we can write the on-shell Lagrangian as a total derivative in a second way.
 In fact for $\varphi\ne 0$, and temporarily reinstating $\bar\theta\ne 0$, the solution is invariant under a combination of gauge transformations and translations in the $z$ direction and we find we can write the on-shell bulk Lagrangian as